 That was hard.
 But the good news is, we didn’t have to throw a lot of stuff away.
 I was able to maximize our limited space into a fully functional home environment.
 Are you ready to hear some great storage ideas for small spaces on a budget?

 *This post contains affiliate links: Read the full discloser here.

 Living in A Small Space With Kids – Create More Storage Room

 How crazy is it that small space living is actually a hip thing right now?
 Growing up, I dreamed of living in a mansion (not anymore, imagine the housework, gross), but people in my age group are happy to live in small spaces, with minimal possessions.

 It’s like the world woke up and has decided that spending time with people is more valuable than having expensive things.

 If you have a small apartment, I can safely assume you have at least one door.
-You can utilize the space around a door in a functional way like this.
+You can utilize the space around a door in a functional way.
 You, of course, do not need to spend a ton of money on customized shelving, you can add pre-made shelves found at IKEA like this one or this one as well as this one for the top shelf.